sindrsh/openmathbooks/index.md

 ## OpenMathBook

 OpenMathBooks is a collection of free math books ranging from elementary level to precalculus level.
-During the spring and summer of 2022 the collection will consist of the following books (for the moment, the books are in Norwegian):
+The collection includes the following books (for the moment, the books are in Norwegian):
 - **Matematikkens byggesteiner (MB)**<br/>
   Grunnleggende teori innen matematikk.
 - **Anvendt matematikk 1 (AM1)** <br/>